 There's so many that it's simply not right to cap it off even with some runners up.
 We can quickly list off a big handful of more of the all-time great bands, so why not?
 Many of these groups are still playing and pumping out new music, so they have a real chance to climb the list higher.

-- Deep Purple has been active since 1968 and are pioneers of heavy metal and modern hard rock.
+- Deep Purple has been active since 1968 and is the pioneer of heavy metal and modern hard rock.
 They have lifelong followers and continue to gain new fans.
 Their longevity is impressive.

 - Iron Maiden is said to have sold over 100 million albums worldwide though it hasn't been tracked.

-- Metallica is a heavy metal and a founding thrash metal band that's sold 102.9 million units so far.
-They're tours are monstrous and they've won all the awards.
+- Metallica is a heavy metal and a founding thrash metal band that's sold 105.6 million units so far.
+Their tours are monstrous and they've won all the awards.

 - Black Sabbath is considered the first heavy metal band.
 They're so powerful that they launched several solo careers that were just as successful.